NiveusLuna/KA2-bugfix/README.md

 - ISC carrier GDDS/ESG shows offensive mode button despite being defensive
 - Finch class does not show Special Weapons Autonomy, despite Preax and Gladius both doing so (all three have just the CFDIC).

-TODO

 - 3.x: Kli-Rom capture tech does not provide cloaking device to Klingon sensor turret.
 Same problem as Lyr-Rom tech, with same workaround.

+TODO

+Empty!

 IN PROGRESS